jdereg/json-io/README.md

 innovative and intelligent tools for profiling Java and .NET applications.

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
+---
 ### Revision History
+ * 4.1.2
+  * All objects in the graph are 'traced' (JsonWriter.traceReferences) except references.
+The code used to not trace fields on objects that were handled by custom writers.
  * 4.1.1
-  * JDK 1.6 support - Use of ReflectiveOperationException changed to InvocationTargetException.
+  * JDK 1.6 support - Use of `ReflectiveOperationException` changed to `InvocationTargetException`.
  * 4.1.0
   * JDK 1.6 support restored.
 Keeping 1.6 support for Android developers.
 Submitted by @kkalisz
  * 4.0.1
-  * To prevent @type from being written, set the optional argument JsonWriter.TYPE = false.
+  * To prevent @type from being written, set the optional argument `JsonWriter.TYPE = false`.
 This is generally not recommended, as the output JSON may not be able to be re-read into Java objects.
 However, if the JSON is destined for a non-Java system, this can be useful.
  * 4.0.0
   * Custom readers / writers are set now per-instance of `JsonReader` / `JsonWriter`, not static.
 This allows using different customization for cloning, for example, than for serialization to client.
   * `JsonReader.jsonToJava()` and `JsonReader.jsonToMaps()` now allow an `InputStream` to be used.